coursedog/Bidirectional-automation/README.md

         - Note: Only open the merge report URL after the application has finished running all tests (when applicable), to avoid being logged out of the app.
     💡
      Alternatively, you can create a second user using plus addressing.
 For example, register a new user like yourname+automation@yourdomain.com and assign them the SuperAdmin + Coursedog roles.
      Once set up, you can log in to one account in each browser without running into session conflicts.
 Just be cautious—you’ll still need to pay close attention to which school/account you're working in to avoid mistakes.
+- (Optional) – If you need to control which sections/courses the application has access to, you might want to create saved views to achieve that.
+    - Example where this can come in handy:
+        - For Banner schools there are some specific requirements, such as:
+            - Not being able to change the part of term if a section already has an instructor.
+            - Not being able to cancel a section if it already has a meeting.
+    - We can leverage saved views so the app only accesses sections with actualEnrollment = 0, or meetingPatterns ≠ null, etc. You can even configure a saved view to filter a specific section or course, if needed.
 ---

 ## Technical requirements
 - Windows 10/11 or macOS (Intel/Apple Silicon)
 - Node.js 18+ (LTS recommended)
-- Git (optional; enables auto‑update on launch)
 - Git (Enables auto‑update on launch)

 ---